 Planetary nebulae are so named as they were mistakenly thought, in the early days of astronomy, to be planets due to their roundish shape and because some bore a resemblance to Uranus and Neptune as viewed through the small, poorer quality telescopes of the day.
 It has since been discovered that planetary nebula have a very wide range of shapes.

-Creating an interface between an artistic view of structures based on my scientific investigation together with metaphoric application, OCULAR NEBULA, suggests the anterior view of an eyeball where arteries and sclera material are surrounded by an eye socket.
+This is an artistic representation of structures based on my scientific investigation together with metaphoric application, OCULAR NEBULA, suggests the anterior view of an eyeball where arteries and sclera material are surrounded by an eye socket.